ethanc8/opencv-python-docs/_sources/cv2.cuda.md.txt

 Performs data download from GpuMat (Non-Blocking call)

     This function copies data from device memory to host memory.
-As being a blocking call, it is guaranteed that the copy operation is finished when this function returns. download(stream[, dst]) -> dst
+As being a blocking call, it is guaranteed that the copy operation is finished when this function returns.

     This function copies data from device memory to host memory.
 As being a non-blocking call, this function may return even if the copy operation is not finished.

     The copy operation may be overlapped with operations in other non-default streams if \p stream is not the default stream and \p dst is HostMem allocated with HostMem::PAGE_LOCKED option.

 :param self: